 Envision Greater Fond du Lac (formerly the Fond du Lac Economic Development Corporation and the Association of Commerce) have two (2) programs that facilitate workforce.
-The first is the Fond du Lac Works programs which aims to match jobseekers with employment opportunities within the Fond du Lac area.
+The first is a new Worker Relocation Incentive that supports individuals looking to relocate into the community that are filling positions at local companies.
 The other is the Ignite! programs that supports Entrepreneurs and business start-ups with mentors, technical support and networking opportunities.